breiting/zettel.nvim/README.md

 - Cache support for a large set of files.
 - Obsidian-compatible: Use the same vault seamlessly in both Neovim and [Obsidian](https://obsidian.md).

+For a detailed description of my system, please see my [article](https://craftpurist.substack.com/p/the-zettel-system).

 ## Why zettel.nvim?

 After years of experimenting with various PKM setups, I kept running into the same problem: **friction**.